AuraProgramming/AuraGuardData/README.md

 - Power DNS Flush which releases and refetches your IP Address, and then infinitly DNS flushes
 - Real Time Protection (BETA) Blocks Malicious Websites
 ## Download Now! ##

+# Notice
+Extract the .ZIP file into C:\
+For AuraGuard to fully work